-Because of the extreme difficulty in sourcing materials, the artistry and skill in forging and assembling them, and the maintenance and upkeep in keeping them functioning, arcane engines are highly prized pieces of equipment and often as valuable (if not more so) than the ships they are fitted to.
+Because of the extreme difficulty in sourcing materials, the artistry and skill in forging and assembling them, as well as the maintenance and upkeep in keeping them functioning – arcane engines are highly-prized pieces of equipment, typically worth exponentially more than the ships they are fitted to.
 No arcane engine and corresponding drive rails are alike – most likely due to the fact that designs are constantly being refined, and each system is often designed around the particular ship to which the engine will be fitted.

 Operation and function

 Again, while designs from engine to engine often vary, the basic operation of an arcane engine involves placing refined thaumium into the “burner” of the engine, which is typically located in it’s own chamber near a ship’s stern.
 Long, thaumium-infused rails branch out from the engine to the outside of the ship’s hull, typically running along the keel and/or waterlines.